STAR WARS is to cinema what The Beatles are to music.

 Popularity contests are for High School.
 Drop the cock fight and spread the spotlight.

--Dumb Summer Glut: For every STAR WARS you were bound to get a GALAXINA.
-And now the budgets of small countries are spent foisting BATTLESHIP and loud clattering CG animals on us
+• Dumb Summer Glut: For every STAR WARS you were bound to get a gaggle of GALAXINAs.
+And now the budgets of small countries are spent foisting TRANSFORMERS and loud clattering CG animals on us

-(Proving that Suits never learn, they recently threw Brayn Singer's magesterial -and successful- antidote SUPERMAN RETURNS under the bus so they could regress to making wrongheaded Superman films with Zak Snyder instead.)
+[Proving that Suits never learn, they recently threw Bryan Singer's magesterial -and successful- antidote SUPERMAN RETURNS (2006) under the bus so they could regress to making wrongheaded Superman films with Zack Snyder instead.]

 (Some of you kids missed this bad movie, but they remade it recently as the Bush years.)

 Susan Faludi, the Pulitzer-winning journalist, writes in "Stiffed: The Betrayal Of The American Male" of the counterculture's true conflict: they asked their parents and elders to live by the ethics they taught instead of betraying them in practice, and were demonized for the request.
-I believe that countercultural films from ROSEMARY'S BABY and THE GODFATHER, CHINATOWN and ALL THE PRESIDENT'S MEN, to CARRIE and THE SHINING, APOCALYPSE NOW and EMPIRE used the paternal rift as a metaphor for betrayed social (/familial) pacts.
+It's a very clear pattern that countercultural films from ROSEMARY'S BABY and THE GODFATHER, CHINATOWN and ALL THE PRESIDENT'S MEN, to CARRIE and THE SHINING, APOCALYPSE NOW and EMPIRE used the paternal rift as a metaphor for betrayed social (/familial) pacts.

 At least TOY STORY 2 had fun with it!